The Resilience Fund supports community organizations protecting and standing with residents facing increased risks and uncertainty.

 Seattle Foundation created the Resilience Fund as a vehicle for timely, flexible grantmaking to address these urgent needs due to a current shift in federal policies, funding and the national political climate.

 Left unchecked, attacks on those most vulnerable among us decrease equity, opportunity and the well-being of our region.
-This fund is similar to rapid response funds developed around the nation by other communities and organizations to address increasing needs and concerns.

 Jump to the Resilience Fund section of our current grant opportunities page for the most up-to-date information on applying.
 The latest Resilience Fund updates are on our blog, including recent grantees and new rounds of funding announcements.
+The 2019 deadline to apply to the Resilience Fund is September 30, 2019 at 5 P.M.
+(PST).

 The Resilience Fund addresses both urgent and systemic issues facing our community.
 We hope to respond to a broad range of issues and support nonprofits providing direct services and engaging in organizing and advocacy work.
 Seattle Foundation awards grants to organizations that are based in and have a scope of work primarily within King County.
 Organizations must have a 501(c)(3) tax-exempt status or be fiscally sponsored by a tax-exempt nonprofit entity.
 The Foundation does not award grants to individuals.